wp-plugins/vebra-properties/readme.txt

 Critical Fix: Fixed data format issue with upgrade to v9

+= 1.19 =

+Added page title code for property details page and fixed some issues with google maps javascript clash with themes

 == Changelog ==

 * First version released 01st October 2014